sketchplugins/plugin-directory/README.md

 - [Pixel Perfecter](https://github.com/swiadek/pixel-perfecter-sketch-plugin), by Jakub Świadek: Pixel Perfecter helps you find pixel imperfect layers in your documents.
 - [Place Linked Bitmap](https://github.com/frankko/place-linked-bitmap), by Frank Kolodziej: A plugin to place external bitmap files into Sketch and update Sketch layers after external bitmaps are updated
 - [Plant](https://plantapp.io), by Plant: Version control for designers
+- [Plot](https://plotapp.co), by Jordan Singer: Collaborate with your design team in a new way
 - [Prefixation Sketch Plugin](https://github.com/pberrecloth/prefixation-sketch-plugin), by Peter Berrecloth: Manage the prefixes of your layers, artboards or symbols
 - [Prism](https://github.com/lalomrtnz/prism), by Lalo Mrtnz: Creates a beautiful artboard color palette with all your 'Document Colors' and their respective color label in a variety of formats.
 - [Protowire](https://protowire.com), by Mark Horgan: Adds prototyping to Sketch including transitions between screens and layer animation.